indigo-dc/flaat/README.md

 http localhost:8080/group_test_iam "Authorization: Bearer `oidc-token google`"
 ```

-- `get_userinfo.py` is a commandline application for testing.
+- `flaat-userinfo` is a commandline application for testing.
 It uses
   FLAAT in a similar way as the examples
 Examples:
 ```
-./get_userinfo.py `oidc-token indigo-iam`
+./flaat-userinfo `oidc-token indigo-iam`
 ```

 ## What does FLAAT do?